 The G.R.E.E.N.
 Committee sponsors:

-- Town Parks & Trails Clean Up Day– Every April.
-The Committee encourages residents, community groups, faith groups and local business to sign-up teams and individuals to clean and clear various public parks and trails to get ready for spring use.
+- Town Parks & Trails Clean Up Day - Every April. he Committee encourages residents, community groups, faith groups and local business to sign-up teams and individuals to clean and clear various public parks and trails to get ready for spring use.
 The Town provides collection bags and picks up debris collected from each site.

-- The Committee initiated the partnership with Habitat for Humanity to place a collection point for nearly new items and building materials to be donated the “ReStore” retail store program.
+- The Committee initiated the partnership with Habitat for Humanity to place a collection point for nearly new items and building materials to be donated for the “ReStore” retail store program.
 For more information click on Clifton Park and ReStore Flyer

-For and update on the G.R.E.E.N.
+For an update on the G.R.E.E.N.
 Committee's pesticide project click on Pesticide Project Presentation

-Please take a look at NYSERDA’s video of Clifton Park Resident Joanne Coons, and G.R.E.E.N.
-Committee Member, and how she has reduced her energy consumption and dependency on fossil fuels.
-The video can be found here.
+Please take a look at NYSERDA’s video of Clifton Park Resident and G.R.E.E.N.
+Committee member Joanne Coons, and how she has reduced her energy consumption and dependency on fossil fuels.
+The video can be found below.